 However, solid sodium hydroxide is hygroscopic (i.e. it attracts and holds water molecules from the surrounding environment), which makes it difficult to prepare a primary standard solution of sodium hydroxide.
-Therefore, you will prepare the sodium hydroxide solution as a secondary standard, and standardize it against very pure Potassium Hydrogen Phthalate in a series of replicate titrations.
+Therefore, you will prepare the sodium hydroxide solution as a secondary standard, and standardize it against a primary standard, Potassium Hydrogen Phthalate.
 Potassium Hydrogen Phthalate (abbreviated as "KHP," also known as Potassium Acid Phthalate) is a monoprotic acid with the formula $KHC_8H_4O_4$.